There is an overwhelming sense of belonging, one parent commented, “We are just one big happy family here”. (Salford Diocese, Section 48 Inspection)

 We are very lucky to have a prayer garden at school.
 We are able to come together here for collective worship.
 We also use this space for our Remembrance Service in November and Mr Rice kindly places our beautiful Nativity figures here.

 At Christ the King we work closely with CAFOD to ensure 'no-one beyond reach'.
 We've been lucky enough to engage in workshops centred around Pope Francis' encyclical, Laudate Si which encourages us to look after God's wonderful world.
+This year we enjoyed a Zoom call from CAFOD which taught us about the importance of clean water.

 You can find out more about CAFOD's wonderful work here.